Getting outside is the name of the game.

 Scuba Diving: To be completely honest, I do not consider scuba diving a sport, but I am including it anyways.
 My first descent into the deep was a little unsettling at first, but since then it has been nothing but fun.
 I have always wanted to travel to space and other planets since I was kid.
 Being an astronaut was a dream of mine.
 In college, my professor was an astronaut.
 He said something poetic that has always stuck with me, "Scuba diving is the closest most people can ever get to space, aliens or other worlds".
 He was right.
 Scuba diving is a great experience, visiting a world not of humans, but of fish.
 Everything about the underwater world is different.
 I have seen many different species of fish while diving.
 Some of my favorites include octopuses, cuttlefish, rays, eels and any and all bioluminescent fish.
 I have also had the chance to do a wreck dive of a sunken warship, which was a strange and enthralling adventure.
 Seeing the ocean consume a once powerful military vessel was a once in a lifetime experience.
 The cold, dark and empty halls and rooms were haunting, made worse by the occasional large, shadowed fish swimming in and out of view.

 Flying: Now this is definitely not a sport but it is a great pasttime.
-I am currently working through pilot's training to obtain my private pilot's license.
+I currently have a private pilot's license and am looking to get my instrument rating.
 I have explored the world of fish with scuba diving, now it is time to explore the world of birds with flying.
 I remember as a kid reading about the Wright Brothers and their exciting first flight in Kitty Hawk, North Carlolina.
 Since then, I have been fascinated by flying.
 The physics and engineering that goes into flying is fun to learn about and even more fun to apply.